is a science fiction novel by Robert A. Heinlein

 - Zeerust: FTL Travel is accomplished with the help of books containing table after table of pre-computed values—-seemingly no electronic storage or look-up at all.
 The books didn't just contain look up tables for functions — they also contained the tables for converting between decimal and binary, as all the values had to be converted into binary before being entered into the computer by toggling switches to set the binary values, then reading the binary values from the display lights and converting them back into decimal to make them human-readable.
 This last is particularly strange, as computing devices that did decimal I/O with internal conversion for binary internals had existed for at least a decade when the novel was written.

 - Heinlein and computers always was... an odd combination, to say the least.
-He made an equally bizarre description of a computerized missile aiming in the Citizen Of The Galaxy, and his description of Gay Deceiver main computer is one of the highlights of Technology Marches On page.
-It is possible that he simply didn't really understand computers — and, anyway, he was consistently behind the curve: 1953 was the year the very first high level Programming Language, FORTRAN, was being readied for release by IBM, finally allowing programmers more or less natural communication with their machines.
+He made an equally bizarre description of a computerized missile aiming in the Citizen of the Galaxy, and his description of the Gay Deceiver main computer is one of the highlights of Technology Marches On page.
+It is possible that he simply didn't really understand computers and, anyway, he was consistently behind the curve: 1953 was the year the very first high level Programming Language, FORTRAN, was being readied for release by IBM, finally allowing programmers more or less natural communication with their machines.